channotation/chap/README.md

 installation.

-CHAP also depends on [RapidJSON](http://rapidjson.org/), but this is included as a header only library, so you don't need to do anything about this.
+CHAP also depends on [RapidJSON](http://rapidjson.org/), but this is included as a header only library, and on [Googletest](https://github.com/google/googletest), but this is downloaded and installed automatically by CMake, so you don't need to do anything about this.

 ### Quick and Dirty Installation ###